project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/100-gina-pattisson-on-how-to-raise-more-than-half-a-million-euros-during-a-pandemic.md

 ---
-title: 100 Gina Pattisson on how to raise more than half a million euros during a pandemic
+title: 100 Gina Pattisson On How To Raise More Than Half A Million Euros During A Pandemic
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-01-05)